CLINICAL DOCUMENTATION SECTION

 The American Chiropractic Association

-The American Chiropractic Association provides this commentary in order to assist its members to better understand the Medicare PART clinical documentation guidelines.
+The ACA defines the Medicare PART documentation guidelines in this file.
 These are Centers for Medicare and Medicaid Services (CMS) guidelines that apply to Medicare only.
 However, since these guidelines describe “medical necessity” for Medicare, they would easily apply to any other insurer's requirements.

 Recommendations for Chiropractic Documentation